paperless-ngx/paperless-ngx/docs/usage_overview.rst

 Those information are not shared and stay in your Shortcuts App.
 Beware that your credentials are store in the shortcut.
 So do not share your shortcut to anyone.

 On iOS/iPadOS, you will be able to access the shortcut in the share sheet of a PDF file.
+In the share sheet you can define favorite actions by hitting the *Modify Actions* button at the bottom of the sheet.

 On MacOS, you can configure to the shortcut to appear on right click of every PDF file.
 To configure this, go to System *Settings* > *Privacy & Security* > *Extensions* > *Finder* > Enable *Upload to Paperless*